-Multi-Cancer Screening Tests Can Catch More Cancers Early
+Multi-Cancer Screening Tests Can Catch Cancer Early

-Early screening for cancer is important because when detected at later stages, treatments are more limited, and outcomes are generally poorer.
-Newer, innovative multi-cancer screening technology has the potential to detect more cancers at earlier stages.
+Earlier screening for cancer is important because when detected at later stages, treatments are more limited, and outcomes are generally poorer.
+Medicare enrollees should have access to multi-cancer screening tests when the benefit is clinically shown.
+These innovative tests have the potential to detect more cancers at earlier stages.
 Several private and academic entities are currently developing multi-cancer early detection blood-based tests.
-Published data indicate that some of these tests can screen for many cancers at the same time, including some rare cancers.
+Published data indicate that some of these tests can screen for many different types of cancers at the same time, including some rare cancers.

-Current Medicare Coverage of Cancer Screening Tests

-Multi-Cancer Screening Tests 1 Test: Many Cancers Screened
+Current Medicare Coverage of Cancer Screening Tests Lung Cancer Low-Dose Computed Breast Cancer Tomography (LDCT) Mamogram Cervical Cancer Colorectal Cancer Pap test Multiple screening tests covered Prostate Cancer Prostate Specific Antigen (PSA) test Multi-Cancer Screening Tests 1 Test: Multiple Cancers Screened

-Multi-Cancer Early Detection Screening Coverage Act Would Enhance Medicare Screening
+Nancy Gardner Sewell Medicare Multi-Cancer Early Detection Screening Coverage Act Would Enhance Medicare Screening

 Because the risk of cancer increases with age, Medicare beneficiaries are especially vulnerable.
-Currently, Medicare covers cancer screening tests for breast, cervical, colorectal, lung, and prostate cancers.
-The Medicare Multi-Cancer Early Detection Screening Coverage Act would potentially expand access to cancer screenings in Medicare.
-The bill would allow the Centers for Medicare and Medicaid Services (CMS) to initiate an evidence-based coverage process for a multi-cancer screening test once the test has been approved by the FDA.
+The Nancy Gardner Sewell Medicare Multi-Cancer Early Detection Screening Coverage Act would potentially expand access to cancer screenings in Medicare.
+Under the legislation, once the test has been approved by the FDA, the Centers for Medicare and Medicaid Services (CMS) could initiate an evidence-based coverage process to determine coverage when clinical benefit is shown.

-The bill will provide CMS the authority to create coverage parameters such as patient and test criteria through the National Coverage Determination (NCD) process.
-Without legislation, Medicare beneficiaries could experience unacceptable delays in access to multi-cancer early detection.
+The bill will provide CMS the authority to create coverage parameters.
+Without legislation, Medicare beneficiaries could experience unacceptable delays in access to multicancer early detection.
 Coverage of these new tests will complement and not replace Medicare's existing coverage of cancer screening tests.